MR-DOS/SCAN2000-20/README.md

 This repository contains the KiCAD PCB project files for a Keithley SCAN2000 replacement card.
 It uses solid-state relays instead of mechanical relays.

-It also has a header for a flat cable connector that can be used on a breakout board: for example for leds that indicate which input is active (< 4mA please), or for allowing the relays and input terminals to be moved to an external box.
+It has a header for a flat cable connector that can be used on a breakout board: for example for leds that indicate which input is active (< 4mA please), or for allowing the relays and input terminals to be moved to an external box.

+For a breakout board see [here](https://github.com/hb020/SCAN2000_breakout).

 Silk screen has also been somewhat improved: added explanations of the screw terminal use.

 Programming/debugging can be done via 2.54mm pin header, or via a standard ARM10 SWD connector.
 The latter has enough space around it for the use of a STDC14 connector.